duckdb-faiss-ext/duckdb-faiss-ext/README.md

 ### Building with CUDA

-CUDA is enabled by default on linux platforms, however, when you do not wish to compile with cuda, simply pass `FAISS_EXT_NO_GPU=FALSE` to make when compiling.
+CUDA is enabled by default on linux platforms, however, when you do not wish to compile with cuda, simply pass `FAISS_EXT_NO_GPU=TRUE` to make when compiling like so: `make release -j FAISS_EXT_NO_GPU=TRUE`.
 This will disable compiling for CUDA, allowing builds on systems without CUDA.

 ## Running the tests